(This article was last updated on May 29, 2018)

 In 2018, 85 percent of enrollees were eligible for a subsidy - with an average subsidy was $468 a month - which brought down the average premium price of a marketplace plan by a total of 86 percent.

 If it's outside of open enrollment but you want to estimate how much of a subsidy you might be eligible for, then check out the subsidy calculator available from the Kaiser Family Foundation.
 This will give you some idea of what you might expect once open enrollment starts.

 Important Dates to Remember

 The marketplace isn't open all year.
-For marketplace and privately purchased plans, there's a set time when you can enroll called the annual open enrollment period.
-For coverage beginning in 2017, the open enrollment period ran from November 1, 2017 to December 15, 2018.
+For marketplace and privately purchased plans, there's a set time when you can enroll called the open enrollment period.
+For coverage beginning in 2018, the open enrollment period ran from November 1, 2017 to December 15, 2018.
 The 2019 open enrollment period starts on November 1, 2018 and ends on December 15, 2018.
 Outside of these dates, you can only sign up for marketplace coverage if you qualify for a special enrollment period, which is triggered by having a qualified life event.
 The special enrollment period starts on the date of the qualified life event and ends 60 days thereafter.
 If you don't enroll during this time, then you won't be able to get a private health insurance plan (non-work-sponsored) on or off the marketplace.

 If you forego health insurance for the entire 2018 calendar year, then you'll pay a fee for non-compliance.
-When you file your 2016 taxes, you'll be charged the greater of $695 per adult in your household or 2.5 percent of your taxable household income.
+When you file your 2018 taxes, you'll be charged the greater of $695 per adult in your household or 2.5 percent of your taxable household income.
 Congress abolished the individual mandate penalty in the tax bill it passed late in 2017, which means that starting in 2019, people won't be penalized for being uninsured.